-The following supplementary policies are available for ScottishPower employees on the SP Compliance Division area of the ScottishPower intranet portal:
+The following supplementary policies are available for ScottishPower employees on the SP Compliance Division area of the ScottishPower intranet portal (Iberdrola Group > Our areas and businesses > SP Compliance Division):

-- Competition Law Compliance Manual
+- Competition Law Compliance Manual.

-- Code of Ethics;
+- Code of Ethics.

-- ScottishPower Code of Conduct and Disciplinary Rules;
+- ScottishPower Code of Conduct and Disciplinary Rules.

-- ScottishPower Anti-Bribery and Corruption Policy and Procedures; and
+- ScottishPower Anti-Bribery and Corruption Policy and Procedures.

 - Speaking Out Guidelines.